-The Lodge of The White Dove was raised in November 2005, and is the second of our Scottish SOL lodges.
-Our meetings are held on Friday evenings, in Edinburgh, and usually 6 times a year, but our current members also attend all the meetings of our other Scottish Lodge — Lodge Bride.
+The Lodge of The White Dove was raised in November 2005, and was the second of the four Scottish SOL lodges to be formed.
+Our meetings are held 4 to 6 times per year on Friday evenings, in Edinburgh.

-Although Odhran is from the Celtic-Christian tradition, our Lodge is eclectic in its nature, and we will use material and influences from other traditions whenever it suits our purpose, weaving all together like the travelling soul-paths of the Celtic knot-work patterns.
+Although Odhran is from the Celtic-Christian tradition, our Lodge is eclectic and we use material and influences from other traditions whenever it suits our purpose, weaving all together like the traveling soul-paths of Celtic knot-work patterns.

 We try to ensure that all our members have the opportunities to utilise their unique gifts, within the Lodge, and to experience different techniques and some of the responsibilities involved in planning and leadership in ritual work, so that they will hopefully emerge better equipped in this area.